BigDataRepublic/kickerscore/README.md

 match_balance: <measure between 0 and 1 how balanced this match is, given the optimal team composition is used>
 ```

-#### PUT /kickers/api/v1/match/[id]
+#### PATCH /kickerscore/api/v1/match/[id]
-Sets match outcome and/or team composition.
+Sets match outcome and/or players.
-If `team_composition` is omitted, the optimal team composition is assumed.
+If `players` is omitted, the optimal team composition is assumed.
 If `points` is omitted, match is assumed not to have finished yet.
 Once this method is called and `points` is given, a match cannot be changed anymore and all players' TrueSkill ratings are updated.
+Before calling this method, make sure the match is created using the POST call to the match API.

 Arguments:

 ```
-team_composition:
+players:
   blue:
     offense: ...
     defense: ...